 There is nothing more fun than tinkering and taking apart old and broken equipment and toys and creating something from them.
-Give a student an old phone or computer and have them take it apart.
+Give a student an old phone or toy and have them take it apart.
 They can try to put it together again or create something new from the pieces.
 The students will see what these things look like inside and better understand how the equipment and toys work.

 - Be able to take apart broken pieces of equipment and toys.

 - Be able to repurpose old and broken equipment.

 - Understand better how the equipment is made and put together.

 - Be able to make something new from repurposed materials.